oils-for-unix/oils/doc/framing.md

 ### NUL as delimiter: `read -0`

-So naturally we also support the the format that `find -print0` emits, and `xargs -0` consumes.
+So naturally we also support the format that `find -print0` emits, and `xargs -0` consumes.

 ## Solutions That Can Express Arbitrary Bytes